dreamfactorysoftware/platform-wiki/Platform-Documentation/PaaS-Deployment/Deploying-to-Pivotal-CF.md

 deploy your DSP.
 You'll only have to do these things once, not every time you deploy.

  1. An account on [Pivotal CF](http://www.pivotal.io)
- 1. A clone (or fork) of the DreamFactory Services Platform&trade; [repository on GitHub](/dreamfactorysoftware/dsp-core)
+ 1. A running clone (or fork) of the DreamFactory Services Platform&trade; [repository on GitHub](/dreamfactorysoftware/dsp-core)
  1. The **cf** command line tool from [CloudFoundry](http://cloudfoundry.org/).
 Full instructions are on Pivotal's [getting started](http://docs.run.pivotal.io/starting/) page.
 Follow the setup instructions on that page that refer to connecting and logging in to Pivotal.
 You'll have to have this done before you can deploy.

 For example purposes, we will be using **my-dsp** as the name of our DSP.

 ### ClearDb
 One last prerequisite is to create a ClearDb instance in Pivotal for use by your application.
-Pivotal does not offer MySQL, but ClearDb is a reasonable facsimile.
+Pivotal does not offer MySQL proper, but ClearDb instead.
+ClearDb is a MySQL compatible database.
 Please see the Pivotal docs for more information about how this is done (it's not hard, just beyond the scope of this documentation).
 Remember the name of your service as it will be needed later.
 We recommend that you name your service like `cleardb-[app-name]`, where **[app-name]** is a unique name for your application.
 In the walk-through below, one is created via the command line interface.
 You can use the exact same method.

 ## Code
 Developing an application to run on Pivotal isn't really any different than developing an application that lives on a stand-alone server.
 However, there is one major difference.
 Pivotal deployed applications have no persistent storage.
 That is to say, all storage on your Pivotal DSP is ephemeral.
 Because of this, you *must* develop and test your application locally.
 If your application *expects* disk space, you'll need to refactor it to store that data either on a remote storage service or in the database.